cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 In the context of software development, such a systematic approach to forecasting is exactly what we need.
 Fortunately, there are a whole range of methods available in this area, so there's no reason to guess.

-Using one of these methods gives me a clear process to follow, ensuring it can be reproduced.
+Using an estimation method gives me a clear process to follow, ensuring it can be reproduced.
 In this way, I can apply the method over and over, gather data, and continuously improve it for the specific context.
 Furthermore, using estimation methods protects me from my own biases.
 Since I love starting new projects and I am enthusiastic about them, I tend to be overly optimistic about estimates.
 From my observation, I am not the only one; according to a project manager I once met, he always triples the developers' estimates and increases the order of magnitude by one to get a realistic estimate. :-)

 This leads me to my next tip.

 {% include admonition.html type="tip" title="Estimation Tip #3" body="Don't rush.
 Select a well established estimation method and never make a wild guess." %}

 ## What's next?
 Now that I know these tips, I am completely relaxed and confident when I am asked for an estimation.
-I never make estimates based on habit or ritual, but rather question the reasons for them and balance their value with the estimation effort.
+I never make estimations out of habit or as part of a ritual, but rather question the reasons for them and balance their value with the estimation effort.
 What's the point of estimating story points for each backlog item in a refinement meeting if nobody ever uses this information and creates forecasts for the stakeholders?

 I also always take my time and define all aspects of the estimation subject together with the stakeholder before I create a forecast.
-If it doesn't justify this time, the forecast shouldn't be done!
+If it doesn't justify this preparation time, the forecast shouldn't be done!

 Last but not least, I have an arsenal of estimation methods at my fingertips that provide a systematic estimation approach rather than making wild guesses like in a quiz show.